 A Statement of Correction can only be used to fix errors; it cannot be used to change the company’s information.

 If you only need to change your registered agent or office, some states offer a different form for this process.
 Missouri is one such state.
 The Change of Registered Agent form specifies the most current fees and filing instructions.
-It’s usually easier to file this form than filing a full amendment.
+Note that you can’t change your agent with the Articles of Amendment in Missouri.

 Need a new registered agent?
 We are here to help with your Missouri registered agent needs.
 Our Missouri registered agent service can give you peace of mind that your registered agent information is up to date.